 John Lord O'BrianBorn: 1874

-While still in Buffalo, O'Brian reportedly helped to persuade Chacellor Charles P. Norton in 1909 to locate the UBcampus on Main Street rather than on Elmwood Avenue near the former Pierce-Arrow plant.
-And in 1922 he was a member of the committee that brought Samuel P. Capen to the University -- the beginning of a new era for the school.
+O'Brian played a large role in the history of the University at Buffalo.
+He became a member of the University Council from 1903-1929.
+Along with fellow Council member Edward Michael, he helped persuade Chancellor Charles P. Norton to locate the UB campus on Main Street rather than on Elmwood Avenue.
+O’Brian also served as the chair of the committee that brought Samuel P. Capen to the University -- the beginning of a new era for the school.

 Record Group(s): 2, 30

 Biographical File Contains: